zotonic/zotonic/doc/manuals/datamodel/search.rst

   example, or the unique page name 'tag_gift').
 Optionally, you can pass the name of a predicate as the second argument, to specify that the connection should have this predicate.
-Specifying this multiple times does an "or" of the conditions.
+Specifying this multiple times does an "and" of the conditions.

   ``hassubject=123``
   ``hassubject='tag_gift'``